Last Updated on September 4, 2024 by Maged kamel

 Effective area based on CM-14.

-The net area of the -longitudinal weld of a plate section is equal to the gross area of the plate which is (width by thickness)=5×3/8=1.875 inch2.
+The net area of the -longitudinal weld of a plate section is equal to the gross area of the plate, which is (width by thickness)=5×3/8=1.875 inch2.

-The estimation of the Nominal strength for Practice problem-longitudinal weld of a plate section.
+Estimating the Nominal strength for Practice problem-longitudinal weld of a plate section.

 We have two cases for the nominal strength, the first case is the case of tensile yielding for which we consider the area as the full area and the tensile strength is equal to yield stress multiplied by the area and can be found as (1.875*36)=73.125 kips.